Functions

 Usage: round(<field>,[<decimal_places>])

-Description: Round a number at the given decimal_places.
-If decimal_places is not specified, the number is rounded to the closest integer.
+Description: Rounds a number at the given decimal_places.
+If decimal_places is not specified the number will be rounded to the closer integer.

 Examples: